Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The non-local equation

-As we have seen, $\hat{c}_1\in\chi_q$ results in a smooth curve enclosing some positive area $A$ in $\xR^2$.
+Our program is to show that $M$ is injective and surjective, thus it is bijective implying smooth solution curves of the non-local equation are unique as we had uniqueness of solutions for eq. (\ref{eq:local_03}). \begin{Lemma} Map $M$ is injective. \end{Lemma} \begin{proof} As we have seen, $\hat{c}_1\in\chi_q$ results in a smooth curve enclosing some positive area $A$.
 Based on our construction, $c_1(\hat{c}_1):=\hat{c}_1A^{-1}$ can be readily computed.
-It means, injectivity of $F$ hangs on strict monotonicity of the $c_1(\hat{c}_1)$ function over $\chi_q$.
+It means, injectivity of $M$ follows from the strict monotonicity of the $c_1(\hat{c}_1)$ function over $\chi_q$.
 To prove this, let us consider two smooth solutions (at a fixed value of $q$) of the local equation in (\ref{eq:local_03}) identified by the letters $i$ and $j$.
-Let us relate their parameters via
+Their parameters are related as

 where without loss of generality $\varepsilon>0$.
-By the virtue of eq. (\ref{eq:kappa2(delta)}) is is clear, that not just the parameters, but the $\kappa(y)$ functions behind the steady state curve segments $\bar\Gamma_i^*$ and $\bar\Gamma_j^*$ are related as
+By the virtue of eq. (\ref{eq:kappa(delta)}) is is clear, that not only the parameters, but the $\kappa(y)$ functions of the time-invariant curve segments $\bar\Gamma_i^*$ and $\bar\Gamma_j^*$ fulfill

-We choose two points along $\bar\Gamma_i^*$ and $\bar\Gamma_j^*$ (Fig. \ref{Fig:02}.), one for each, such way that their tangent direction, $\gamma_0$ is identical, the $\tilde{(.)}$ will refer to any quantity evaluated at these points (e.g. $\tilde{y}^i$ is the parameter of the curve at the chosen point along $\bar\Gamma_i^*$).
+We choose two points along $\bar\Gamma_i^*$ and $\bar\Gamma_j^*$ (Fig. \ref{Fig:02}.), one for each, such way that their turning angles are identical.
+The common angle is denoted to $\gamma_0$ and the $\tilde{(.)}$ sign refers to any quantity evaluated at these points (e.g. $\tilde{y}^i$ is the parameter of curve $i$ at the chosen point along $\bar\Gamma_i^*$).
 As $\gamma(y)$ is monotonic along $\bar\Gamma$, the position of the two points is well-defined.
-As we have seen in the previous Section $\kappa(y)$ and $\gamma(y)$ is related via (\ref{eq:gamma_from_kappa}), thus for our two curves we see, that
+As it is demonstrated in Section 3, $\kappa(y)$ and $\gamma(y)$ are related via (\ref{eq:gamma_from_kappa}), thus for our two curves we find that